dnsimple/dnsimple-api-examples/terraform/dns/README.md

 terraform apply
 ```

 You can also run the demo incrementally, at your pace, by commenting out all code in [main.tf](./main.tf) after the point where you'd like to stop, and then running the above `terraform apply` command.
-Once you're happy to proceed, uncomment out some more code, and then repeat.
+Once you're ready to proceed, uncomment out some more code, and then repeat.

 ## Cleaning up